grantbow/fit/README.md

 bug maintains the nearest `issues/` directory to your current working directory or it's parent directories.
-There can be more than one. bug can commit (or remove) issues from versioning.
+There can be more than one. bug can commit (or remove) issues from versioning or this can be done manually without bug.
 Unlike many other issue systems, bug issues naturally branch and merge along with the rest of your versioned files.
+Using branches or related repos is optional.

+Some support is available to import and/or reference other issue trackers.

 ### Installation